davidwisch/physicscode/site/involved/style.md

 }
 {% endhighlight %}

-Either one is fine, just make sure your code is self-consistent
+Either one is fine, just make sure your code is self-consistent.

 <a name="code-spacing"></a>
 ### Spacing